 - reduce our dependence on the repeated wide scale application of toxins at chosen sites

 - enable progressive expansion of a protected area as funds and confidence allow

 - create an environment on the mainland where, in time, ecological integrity could rival that of predator-free offshore islands

 In September 2014, a field development site was established at Bottle Rock Peninsula, in Queen Charlotte Sound.
 Here, we are assessing the effectiveness of the current predator control toolset in a ‘virtual barrier’ system, and testing new prototype technologies as they develop.

-The ‘Remove and Protect’ approach is likely to be best suited to land areas such as large peninsulas, as their shape makes them relatively easy to defend, once predators have been removed.
+The ‘Remove and Protect’ approach is likely to be best suited to land areas bounded by geographic 'barriers' such as oceans, large rivers and alpine tops, making them relatively easy to defend once predators have been removed.